Boral Quarries Seacliff Park (Linwood)

 Mining Tenements - SA Mining Act 1971

 The Boral Linwood Quarry site occupies just over 208 hectares of land.
 Around 36 percent of this is owned by Boral, with the remainder leased for quarrying from other landowners.
 The present quarry pit runs diagonally from the north-east to the south-west within the landholdings.
 Under the Act, quarrying is permitted via three 'private mines' (PM 3, 4 and 22) and three extractive mineral licences (5730, 5731 and 5732).
 Boral also has an active mineral claim (3314) and a Miscellaneous Purposes Lease (T02396) over other parts of the landholding.
-Extractive activities at the quarry are managed to a Mine Operations Plan as approved by the State Government in 2008.
-You can review the MOP documentation below.
+Extractive activities at the quarry are managed to a Mine Operations Plan as approved by the State Government.

 During 2016, Boral applied for a minor amendment to the MOP in order to include the additional resource in the southern part of the existing quarry pit.
 The variation, which was supported by the required risk assessment, was approved by the SA Department of State Development in December.
 You can view the approved risk assessment documentation here.
 Works to prepare the amended area for quarrying began during March 2017 including pegging of a new extraction line and erection of a new fenceline.